 Those favoring a Catholic successor to Mary Tudor were divided between three candidates.
 Leaving aside Elizabeth, the two senior Tudor descendants were both Catholic.
 Mary Stuart was the most senior.
 Margaret, Lady Lennox, was next in line, but English-and some argued a Scot could not succeed to the English throne.
-Others argued neither Saint Teresa of Ávila, who opposed Philip's conquest of Portugal heiress was legally qualified, since descendants of their Tudor ancestor (Princess Margaret) had been demoted in the line of succession by Henry VIII's will.
-(An act of parliament authorized King Henry to determine the succession to his descendants in that manner but whether the will had been signed in accordance with the act's stipulations has been disputed.)
-Lady Katherine Grey was next in seniority and, despite being the sister of the strictly Protestant Lady Jane Grey, was thought to have had Catholic sympathies.

-In contrast to this, Elizabeth had one large base of support that had actually played a major role in securing power for Mary Tudor in 1553-people whose primary concern was not religion but and succession by stability the hereditary seniority they believed would For them that meant assure it. the most succession by senior descendant who had been born within some "form of marriage."
-Concerns about what was and was not a "valid marriage" (or whether or not the will of Henry VIII had been "properly signed) were ignored.
+Others argued neither about what was and was not a "valid marriage" (or whether or not the will of Henry VIII had been "properly signed) were ignored.
 Such questions could lead to succession disputes and perhaps civil war.

+In contrast to this, Elizabeth had one large base of support that had actually played a major role in securing power for Mary Tudor in 1553-people whose primary concern was not religion but and succession by stability hereditary seniority they believed would For them that assure it. meant the succession by most senior descendant who had been born within some "form of marriage."
+Concerns